SteveClement/misp-modules/README.md

 systemctl enable --now misp-modules
 ~~~~

+## How to disable a MISP module?

+TODO: Describe

 ## How to add your own MISP modules?

 Create your module in [misp_modules/modules/expansion/](misp_modules/modules/expansion/), [misp_modules/modules/export_mod/](misp_modules/modules/export_mod/), or [misp_modules/modules/import_mod/](misp_modules/modules/import_mod/).
 The module should have at minimum three functions: